-Precinct and polling place management in VERIS is now handled by the Department of Elections.
-Once your change request has been submitted, ELECT will process the form and make the necessary updates in VERIS.
+Precinct and polling place management in VERIS is handled by the Department of Elections.
+Once your change request has been submitted, ELECT will process your ticket through JIRA and make the necessary updates in VERIS.

 3.4.1.1 More Than 60 Days Before a General Election